Complete Guide To Climbing Mount Meru in Tanzania

 How high is Mount Meru?

-Mount Meru is Tanzania’s second-highest mountain, standing at 4,566 meters (14,980 feet) above sea level.
-It is located within the Arusha National Park, just 70 kilometers west of Mount Kilimanjaro.
+Mount Meru is Tanzania’s second-highest mountain and one of the most scenic mountains in Tanzania, standing at 4,566 meters (14,980 feet) above sea level.
+It is located within Arusha National Park, just 70 kilometers west of Mount Kilimanjaro.

 Mount Meru is one of Africa’s best trekking routes due to the incredible views from its crater.